 This course provides the necessary skills and techniques to identify security risks in JAVA web applications and mitigate those risks through writing secure code.
-The course aligns to the OWASP Top 10 (2013) most critical web application security risks and takes students through the exploitation of vulnerable code so that they may experience them first hand.
-It then discusses mitigations in depths and provides students the opportunity to secure the risks they have just exploited.
+The course aligns to the OWASP Top 10 (2013) most critical web application security risks and takes delegates through the exploitation of vulnerable code so that they may experience them first hand.
+It then discusses mitigations in depths and provides delegates the opportunity to secure the risks they have just exploited.

 The course is presented as a mixture of lectures and hands-on exercises.
 Delegates are actively involved in exercising the practices an attacker would employ so that they can fully experience the risks and outcomes of a successful attack first hand.
 They will also leverage various manual and automated tools to help probe for vulnerabilities in a consistent fashion with what many attackers would use.

 - Delegates should already have experience of using the JAVA programming language, which can be gained by attending one of our JAVA programming language courses

 - Delegates should have prior experience of delivering real world websites although it is not expected that the experience be extensive.

 Delegates will learn how to